geoserver/geoserver-history/doc/user/source/data/shapefile.rst

 .. note::

    While GeoServer has good support for the Shapefile format, it is not the recommended format of choice in a production environment.
-Databases such as :ref:`postgis` are more suitable in production and offer better performance and scalability.
+Databases such as PostGIS are more suitable in production and offer better performance and scalability.

 Adding a Shapefile
 ------------------